For questions or to reserve:

 Peer closer into Avignon life by rolling up the sleeves for a fun, hands-on culinary opportunity.
 Learn the inner workings of a boulangerie, or French bakery.
 A French bakery is different than a classic pastry shop, and bakeries must make their bread on-premises to hold the title of "boulangerie."
 In France, the law restricts the use of the word "pâtisserie" to bakeries who employ licensed maître pâtissier (master pastry chefs).
 One other key difference to note is that while pâtissiers work with mostly cold ingredients, a boulanger (or baker) will master the techniques and processes of warm rising dough.

 The group's class is led by a professional baker with over 30 years of experience teaching the art of making something beautiful—to the eyes and the palette—by using 25-year-old yeast and a variety of flours made from the same wheat.
 Traditional French breads include baguettes and pain de campagne.
 Take pleasure in learning the method French bakers have used to bake baguettes all over France throughout the years, and have sold in farmer’s markets everywhere.
+(Class capacity is limited.
+Reserve your space while on board the ship.)

 Continue learning while in Châteauneuf-du-Pape, a prestigious village of the Côtes du Rhône.
 Located in the northern hills outside of Avignon, this location's ancient history, beautiful countryside, diversity of soils, and remarkable climate make it a traveling highlight for people passionate about wine.